Chart Color Schemes

 Health performance in Seaford Rise is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Seaford Rise faces significant health challenges with common health conditions somewhat prevalent across all age groups but slightly higher among older cohorts.
-Approximately 49% of its total population (~3,077 people) has private health cover, compared to the national average of 55.3%.
+Seaford Rise faces significant health challenges with common health conditions being somewhat prevalent across all age groups, but slightly more so among older cohorts.
+The rate of private health cover is very low at approximately 49% of the total population (around 3,235 people), compared to the national average of 55.7%.

-The most common medical conditions are mental health issues (10.3%) and arthritis (9.8%), while 63.8% of residents report having no medical ailments, compared to 62.9% in Greater Adelaide.
-There are 18.7% of residents aged 65 and over (1,178 people), lower than the 21.0% in Greater Adelaide.
-Health outcomes among seniors require more attention due to presenting challenges beyond those faced by the broader population.
+The most common medical conditions in the area are mental health issues and arthritis, affecting 10.3 and 9.8% of residents respectively.
+However, 63.8% of residents report having no medical ailments, which is similar to the Greater Adelaide figure of 62.9%.
+Seaford Rise has an older population than the national average, with 18.7% of residents aged 65 and over (around 1,239 people), compared to 21.0% in Greater Adelaide.
+The health outcomes among seniors require more attention than those for the broader population.

 Frequently Asked Questions - Health